 If the verification procedure establishes that the Financial Form has not been completed in accordance with the Tender Documents, or contains assumptions or qualifications, then the Tender Committee may reject the Proposal.

-Where the Tender Committee considers a Financial Bid to be abnormally low pursuant to Section 50 then, the Tender Committee may request in writing the Tenderer to supply, within ten (10) Business Days of being requested to do so, those clarifications about the composition of its Financial Bid which the Tender Committee may deem advisable.
+Where the Tender Committee considers a Financial Bid to be abnormally low pursuant to Section 50 then, the Tender Committee may request in writing the Investor to supply, within ten (10) Business Days of being requested to do so, those clarifications about the composition of its Financial Bid which the Tender Committee may deem advisable.
 The Tender Committee shall examine the clarifications and shall decide whether to accept them or reject the Proposal.

 The Tender Committee shall compare all substantially responsive Proposals to determine the score of each Proposal in accordance with the methodology below.